zerosocialcode/AnglerPhish/README.md

   > **Note:** Only **Cloudflared** is fully tested.
 Support for **Ngrok** and **LocalTunnel** is planned, but these methods are not fully implemented or tested yet.
 - **Colorized Terminal UI:** Enhanced UX with clear, color-coded prompts and outputs.
 - **Plug-and-Play Architecture:** Add new tools by simply placing them in the `tools/` directory—no core modification required.

 ---

+## Why Cloudflared First?

+**Cloudflared** is selected as the primary and recommended tunneling method for public exposure because:
+- **Stability & Reliability:** Cloudflared consistently offers stable, high-uptime tunnels with minimal downtime or throttling.
+- **Bypasses Most NAT/Firewall Restrictions:** It directly connects through Cloudflare's global edge network, making it more robust in restrictive environments.
+- **No Account/Token Required:** Unlike some alternatives, Cloudflared does not require prior registration or API keys for basic tunnel usage.
+- **Security:** Traffic is proxied through Cloudflare's network, benefitting from their DDoS protection and security features.
+- **Performance:** Low latency and high throughput are maintained even under heavy load.
+- **Widely Trusted:** Used by organizations worldwide for secure, production-grade tunneling.
+- **Cross-platform Support:** Runs on Linux, Windows, macOS, and ARM-based devices (including Android/Termux).

+> For these reasons, **Cloudflared** is the only exposure method fully tested and supported in AnglerPhish at this time.
+Ngrok and LocalTunnel are included for future support, but are not fully implemented or tested yet.

+---